 my passion my practice

-Through establishing an unconditionally accepting relationship with you, I seek to see the world through your eyes.
+Through developing an unconditionally accepting relationship with you, I seek to see the world through your eyes.
 I seek to understand your personal story and unique circumstances, your strengths, your emotional attachments, how you presently feel in your body, and the solutions you hope to find.

-My Training and Experience
+Professional Training and Experience